 There are automatic doors at the front of the building and, once inside, there is step-free access to all levels and clear signage throughout the building.

 We have gender-specific, all gender and accessible toilets for adults and children.
-Accessible toilets are on both levels of the building.
+Accessible toilets are on both levels of the building and we have right and left hand transfer options.
 We also have baby change facilities.